Jerl92/McPlayer/README.md

 Create your artist, add a banner picture, upload the album cover and add all the songs from it.</br>
 Navigate through all the artists, albums and songs, add the song you want to the playlist and press play.</br>

-McPlayer is build with JS from</br>
+McPlayer is build with the folloing JS</br>

 Unobtrusive page transitions with jQuery.</br>
 https://github.com/miguel-perez/smoothState.js</br>